OpenVPN Access Server Admin Manual

 Access Server stores user credentials within a local, SQLite 3 database (default configuration) or a MySQL-compatible database.
 Which database depends on whether or not you configure Access Server within a cluster of servers.
 We strongly suggest that you set up automatic backups in case of server failure.
 You should create an automated backup even if you have provided the server with failover; there is always the possibility that the database(s) used in your failover may be corrupted which will necessitate the use of a backup.

 The following links will help you understand how to configure the management of your database.
 You will be able to automate backups of your database once you have grasped an understanding of how Access Server stores its data.
 Then familiarize yourself with repairing the database.
 These will vary depending on which type of database you use.
-By default, SQLite 3 is use so therefore we provide a guide on repairing Access Server Configuration for SQLite 3.
-Then focus on your server’s failover system.
+By default, SQLite 3 is used.
+We provide a guide on repairing Access Server Configuration for SQLite 3.
+Then focus on your server's failover system.
 Your VPN failover depends on the setup of your server.
 For example, a server with the default local area configuration will use two nodes to interchange when one node fails whereas a server configured as a cluster will use multiple nodes acting as access points while being backed up by a MySQL-compatible database.

 Changing the Settings in Access Server and Connect Clients